caryjim/SEM/README.md

 # SEM
-This is a repository of LISREL and Mplus code of SEM analysis.
+This is a repository of LISREL and Mplus code of Structural Equation Modeling (SEM) analysis.

 Project: Demonstrate high order factor model (Second order CFA model)